hermanzdosilovic/judge0/api/README.md

     $ docker pull hermanzdosilovic/judge0-base
     ```

-2. Open [docker-compose.dev.yml](https://github.com/hermanzdosilovic/judge0/blob/master/api/docker-compose.dev.yml#L8-L9) and change lines 8 and 9.
-  * You can get your username with `echo $USER`, and user id with `echo $UID`

-3. Run development shell (it will take a while only first time):
+2. Run development shell (it will take a while only first time):
     ```
     $ ./dev-shell
     ```
-4. Create, migrate and seed the database:
+3. Create, migrate and seed the database:
     ```
     $ rails db:create db:migrate db:seed
     ```